JetBrains/Qodana/topics/python-draft.md

 You can analyze your Python projects using the %qp% linter based on PyCharm Professional and licensed under the Ultimate and Ultimate Plus licenses, and the %qp-co% linter based on PyCharm Community and licensed under the Community license.
-To learn more about %product% licenses, navigate to the [](pricing.md) page.
+To learn more about %product% licenses, navigate to the [](pricing.md) section.
 To see the list of supported features, you can navigate to the [](#python-feature-matrix) section.

 ## Before your start

-%qp% requires a valid %product% license for running, and it can be identified and verified using [project tokens](project-token.md) generated in
+%qp% requires a valid %product% license for running, which can be identified and verified using a [project token](project-token.md) generated in
 Qodana Cloud.
-If you use the %qp-co% linter, the project token is optional because of the Community license.
+If you use the %qp-co% linter, the project token is optional.

 If your project has external `pip` dependencies, set them up using the [`bootstrap`](before-running-qodana.md) field in the `qodana.yaml` file.
 For example, if your project dependencies are specified by the `requirements.txt` file